-Early referral to palliative care can improve the quality of life for people with cancer and in some cases may be associated with survival benefits (Haines 2011; Temel at al. 2010; Zimmermann et al. 2014).
-This is particularly true for cancers with poor prognosis.
+Early referral to palliative care can improve the quality of life for people with cancer, improve caregiver outcomes and, in some cases, may have survival benefits (Haines 2011; Temel et al. 2010; Zimmermann et al. 2014).

 The lead clinician should ensure patients receive timely and appropriate referral to palliative care services.
 Referral should be based on need rather than prognosis.
-Emphasise the value of palliative care in improving symptom management and quality of life to patients and their carers.
+Emphasise the value of palliative care in improving symptom management and quality of life to patients and their carers at any stage of disease.
+This is specifically important to explain to patients with a low-grade lymphoma and their families, due to the often lengthy course of the disease.